About this Article

 For small ecommerce operations with limited inventory and low expected visitor volume, there probably isn’t much that will be needed to maintain an online shopping cart.
 However, if the sky is the limit and you expect your ecommerce site to be an integral part of your daily sales, then getting the right pieces in place ahead of time is important.
 This starts with determining who will be responsible for managing and maintaining your shopping cart.

 As you are aware, ManageMore takes care of all the database aspects of keeping your ecommerce site in sync with your backend inventory and customers.
 But who is monitoring the ecommerce site itself?
-Business owners often do not understand the technical nature of computers and the internet and are not educated on this subject.
+Business owners often do not understand the technical nature of computers and the internet.
 Mistakes are often made because of misinformation and lack of understanding.

 Where do you start then?

-The first thing you will need to get an ecommerce site up and running should be hiring an individual or company who has experience building an ecommerce site… more importantly someone who has accomplished the setup and install of a WooCommerce site and knows all about the different factors that affect server performance.
-You can research and choose from hundreds of freelancers or choose established companies that have a team of ecommerce specialists to help you from installation to graphic design to choosing the right WooCommerce theme for your needs.
+The first thing you will need to get an ecommerce site up and running should be hiring an individual or company who has experience building an ecommerce site… more importantly someone who has accomplished the setup and install of a WooCommerce site.
+You can research and choose from hundreds of freelancers or choose established companies that have a team of ecommerce specialists to help you from installation and graphic design to choosing a fast WooCommerce theme for your needs.

 Some of our clients have had success at finding proven proven freelancers using service sites such as fiverr.com or freelancer.com or upwork.com .
 A better option (but slightly more expensive one) is to choose a company with a team of experts to help you get up and running.
-WordPress, the CMS company behind WooCommerce, offers a WooExpert MarketPlace that is composed of trusted agencies who can help you make magic through WooCommerce.
+WordPress, the CMS company behind WooCommerce, offers a WooExpert MarketPlace that is composed of trusted agencies who can help you create an incredible WooCommerce storefront.

 Choosing the Right Hosting Provider

-We strongly recommend our clients to sign up with hosting providers that specifically offer WooCommerce managed plans with built-in performance monitoring, auto-scaling capabilities, and at least 8 PHP workers to ensure the up and down swings in ecommerce traffic are managed properly.
+We also encourage our clients to sign up with hosting providers that specifically offer WooCommerce managed plans with built-in performance monitoring, auto-scaling capabilities, and at least 8 PHP workers to ensure the up and down swings in ecommerce traffic are managed properly.

 Nexcess